 Ultimately, this results in sending a trustworthy access token, along with a DPoP token, to a Pod server that unambiguously identifies a user or agent.

-OIDC Broker Identity Service¶
+Solid OIDC Broker Service¶

-ESS’s OpenID Connect (OIDC) Broker Service provides a compatibility layer between Solid that identifies users with a WebID and traditional OpenID Connect (OIDC) applications that identify users with strings.
-The OIDC Broker Service allows a Solid user to login with any existing OIDC-compliant identity provider.
+ESS’s Solid OpenID Connect (OIDC) Broker Service provides a compatibility layer between Solid that identifies users with a WebID and traditional OpenID Connect (OIDC) applications that identify users with strings.
+The Solid OIDC Broker Service allows a Solid user to login with any existing OIDC-compliant identity provider.